A Complete Guide to the Working Holiday Visa in New Zealand

-New Zealand Working Holiday Visa Requirements
+8 New Zealand Working Holiday Visa Requirements You Need to Meet

 The New Zealand Working Holiday Visa is not open to everybody.
-There are a set of requirements that you need to make you eligible to apply for the working holiday visa.
+There are a set of requirements that you need to make you eligible to apply for a working holiday visa.
 These requirements are different for every nationality, so make sure you check your county’s criteria on the Immigration New Zealand website to get all the up-to-date requirements you will need to meet.
 However, these are the requirements most nationalities will have to meet.

-Currently, there are 45 different countries which are participating in the New Zealand Working Holiday Scheme.
+Currently, there are 45 different countries that are participating in the New Zealand Working Holiday Scheme.
 New countries get added to the list regularly.
 For now, these are the countries that can participate in a New Zealand working holiday scheme.

-Argentina, Austria, Belgium, Brazil, Canada, Chile, Chine, Croatia, Czech, Denmark, Estonia, Finland, France, Germany, Hungary, Hong Kong, Ireland, Israel, Italy, Japan, Korea, Latvia, Lituania, Luxembourg, Malaysia, Malta, Mexico, Netherlands, Norway, Peru, Philippines, Poland, Portugal, Singapore, Slovakia, Slovenia, Spain, Sweden, Taiwan, Thailand, Turkey, United Kingdom, USA, Uruguay and Vietnam.
+Argentina, Austria, Belgium, Brazil, Canada, Chile, China, Croatia, Czech, Denmark, Estonia, Finland, France, Germany, Hungary, Hong Kong, Ireland, Israel, Italy, Japan, Korea, Latvia, Lituania, Luxembourg, Malaysia, Malta, Mexico, Netherlands, Norway, Peru, Philippines, Poland, Portugal, Singapore, Slovakia, Slovenia, Spain, Sweden, Taiwan, Thailand, Turkey, United Kingdom, USA, Uruguay and Vietnam.

 Your passport needs to be valid for at least three months after the date that you intend to leave New Zealand.